 If you have any questions regarding this subject, please contact Bob Storelli, Education Programs Consultant,

-Regional Coordination and Support Office School Turnaround Office, by phone at 916‑319‑0482 or by e-mail at firstname.lastname@example.org.
+Regional Coordination and Support Office [Note, the office name changed] School Turnaround Office, by phone at 916‑319‑0482 or by e-mail at firstname.lastname@example.org.

 Deborah V.H.
 Sigman, Deputy Superintendent